• Blog

 Learn how to create your own fall wreath using Electric Quilt 8.

-Learn how to combine motifs from multiple blocks into one block along with rotating and resizing the elements to draft the wreath.
+In the video, you will learn how to combine motifs from multiple blocks into one block along with rotating and resizing the elements to draft the wreath.

 From EQ8 to Your Cutting System

 After a bit of experimenting, I found the solution was to print the block to a pdf writer that would allow me to set the paper size to 24 x 24.
 No -- I don't have that big of a printer.
+In the video I demonstrated the CUTEPDF writer, which is freeware available for PC users.

-But this allows me to work with all the elements in a single file in Inkscape.
+Having the larger paper size allowed me to work with all the elements in a single file in Inkscape.
 Inscape is a vector graphics program that is free.
 There are versions for both MAC and PC.
 And it allows me to convert a pdf document into a svg file.
 You can read more about Inkscape and download a version here.

 You can learn more about Tech Know Quilters here and sign up for the wait list for the next open enrollment period.